chjackson/survextrap/README.md

 * Mixture cure models are supported.

+* It has an R interface, designed to be friendly to those familiar with standard R modelling functions.

-* The Stan software is used to do MCMC (Hamiltonian Monte Carlo) sampling from the posterior distribution.
+* Stan is used under the surface to do MCMC (Hamiltonian Monte Carlo) sampling from the posterior distribution, in a similar fashion to the `rstanarm` package.

 * Estimates and credible intervals for survival, hazard, mean and restricted mean survival can easily be extracted from the fitted model.